sideshowcoder/canned/index.md

 How about some docs inside for the responses?
 ---------------------------------------------
-Most content types support comments nativly, like html or javascript.
-Sadly the probaly most used type (JSON) does not :(.
+Most content types support comments natively, like html or javascript.
+Sadly the probably most used type (JSON) does not :(.
 So canned actually extends the JSON syntax a little so it can include comments with _//_ or _/**/_.
-In case you use the json files directly on the backend side as test cases make sure you strip those out as well!
+In case you use the JSON files directly on the backend side as test cases make sure you strip those out as well!